serinko/gizmo/tutorials/ssh_git_101.md

 To make this work with as little hick-ups as possible, make sure that you match with the convention culture in the team you collaborate with.
 Some of useful tips may be:

-- Before you create your own branch (`git checkout -b <NEW_BRANCH_NAME>`), make sure that you are on the branch from which you want to fork off, pulled it's latest state and your status is clean
+- Before you create your own branch (`git checkout -b <NEW_BRANCH_NAME>`), make sure that you are on the branch from which you want to fork off and that you pulled its latest state and your status is clean

 - Learn good commit description convention, either by asking senior people in the team for advice or applyting [something like this](https://www.conventionalcommits.org/en/v1.0.0/)

+- Do *not* work on the same file and lines like someone else - this is not a pad.
+You are at risk to expose you and the other contributor to [merge conflict](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts).

+- Merge branch upstream (to the base one) only when there are no merge conflicts, you were reviewed by the repo admin and there are no failed checks

+- Do *not* start to work on a file edit before you checked your status and you are sure that you are on the branch on which you want to work on.